- What Is Hgb?

-Hemoglobin is the protein molecule in red blood cells that carries oxygen from the lungs to the body's tissues and returns carbon dioxide from the tissues back to the lungs.
+Hemoglobin (abbreviated Hgb or Hb) is the protein molecule in red blood cells that carries oxygen from the lungs to the body's tissues and returns carbon dioxide from the tissues back to the lungs.

-Each globulin chain contains an important central structure called the heme molecule.
-Embedded within the heme molecule is iron that is vital in transporting oxygen and carbon dioxide in our blood.
+Each globulin chain contains an important iron-containing porphyrin compound termed heme.
+Embedded within the heme compound is an iron atom that is vital in transporting oxygen and carbon dioxide in our blood.
 The iron contained in hemoglobin is also responsible for the red color of blood.